intuited/odfit/README.txt

 SETUP
 -----

-The ``odfdump`` script can make do with the standard library's complement of modules.
+The ``odfit`` script can make do with the standard library's complement of modules.

 It will attempt to make use of the `lxml`_ module for XML pretty-printing, but will fall back to standard library modules if it is unavailable.

-So it should be possible to use ``odfdump`` with any Python 2.6 or later, without requiring installation, allowing it to be distributed with source repos with some reliability.
+So it should be possible to use ``odfit`` with any Python 2.6 or later, without requiring installation, allowing it to be distributed with source repos with some reliability.

 Earlier Pythons may work as well, but the script has not been tested with them.

-If ``lxml`` is available, XML processing will be faster (> 3x) and more robust in the face of incorrect or incomplete XML.
+If ``lxml`` is available, XML processing will be faster (> 3x) and more robust when dealing with incorrect or incomplete XML.

 .. _lxml: http://pypi.python.org/pypi/lxml